 Supporting positive dance experiences within a dance-training environment

 For almost thirty years Ausdance has worked with dance teaching societies, organisations and teachers looking for the best approach to support the dance industry and its students.
 Ausdance continues to compile and distribute information and guidelines about dance training, focusing particularly on issues of quality and safety.
 The Australian Guidelines for Teaching Dance suggests minimum standards for dance teaching and ways teachers can maintain or upgrade their teaching skills.
-You can also access the code of ethics for dance teachers and for parents, information about child protection and choosing a dance studio for your child.
+You can also access the code of ethics for dance teachers and for parents, information about child safe dance practice and choosing a dance studio for your child.

 More affordable dance insurance

 We worked with Aon to better support your insurance needs and to secure a more affordable dance insurance package.
 We published tips and suggestions to keep your dance business protected and brought you insurance discounts while still maintaining a high-quality product.
 And from 1 January 2015, Aon will lower their public liability insurance premiums by 33%—making it more affordable to protect your business in 2015.